jodiqiao/internship_analysis/README.md

 Another shout out to awesome data bloggers at Medium.com, whose code I studied.

-Thank you Google, Stackoverflow, Kaggle - and various other open source information.
+Thank you Google, Stackoverflow, Kaggle - and various other open sources of information.